wazuh/wazuh-documentation/source/deployment-options/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-agent-class.rst

   `Type String`

 $wodle_syscollector_packages
-  Enables the packages scan.
+  Enables the scan of the packages.

   `Default yes`

   `Type String`

 $wodle_syscollector_ports
-  Enables the ports scan.
+  Enables the scan of the ports.

   `Default yes`

   `Type String`

 $wodle_syscollector_processes
-  Enables the processes scan.
+  Enables the scan of the processes.

   `Default yes`